Health-Informatics-UoN/Carrot-Mapper/CONTRIBUTING.md

 1) Include a docstring for each function unless the function is extremely trivial - if in doubt, err on the side of more documentation.
 See https://www.python.org/dev/peps/pep-0257/ for full guidance on writing docstrings.
 Note the use of triple-double quotes (""") to start and end docstrings.
+1) The command line tool "black" can be used to format scripts properly.
+See https://pypi.org/project/black/ for download details.

 ### Testing
 All PRs should also contain tests that test the functionality within the PR.
-#DS- What kind of testing package or testing framework should be utilized (e.g. unittest, pytest, robot)?
-This should be specified.
+If writing pure Python code, pytest.
+If Django code, then Django's testing library.
+If .NET, then xunit.

 ### Continuous integration
 In the near future, Continuous Integration tests will run on each PR, to ensure that all tests pass before the PR can be merged into `master`.
 More details will be available when this is in place.
-#DS- More information should be made available for new developers not familiar with CI techniques.